kholia/checksec/README.md

 checksec.py
 ===========

-This was a rough port of the checksec.sh script by Tobias Klein to Python.
+This is a rough port of the checksec.sh script by Tobias Klein to Python.

 My analysis code combines the original checksec (bash script), rpm-chksec (Steve's script) and Grant's Go port into one Python code base.